turip/artifactory-terraform-module-registry/README.md

 containing the URL for the binaries.
 The module parses the authentication header in your request and passes back that as part of this variable, so that the whole download process is authenticated.

+# FAQ

+## Why this apache madness?

+The main reason is that the artifactory plugin api is limited, and I need to "emulate" a REST API on top.

+Also please see the part about the Basic/Bearer authentication issue.

+The conclusion is that it will not get better until JFrog properly includes this into their Artifactory product.

+## Can I use this using Artifactoy OSS?

+No. If you don't want to pay for neither Artifactory PRO or Terraform Enterprise, you should just create your own implementation and opensource it.

+## Why using Artifactory PRO instead of a standalone solution?

+I could have, but we have a properly functioning Artifactory at prezi, that has authentication and SOC2 compliance sorted, so I would prefer to not to have those reimplemented.